Topological horseshoes for surface homeomorphisms: Introduction

-Among classical examples of transitive sets of irrational type one can mention: periodic closed curves with no periodic orbits, Aubry-Mather sets, the sphere itself for a transitive irrational pseudo-rotation (Anosov-Katok examples for instance), and Perez-Marco hedgehogs.
+Among classical examples of transitive sets of irrational type one can mention: periodic closed curves with no periodic orbits, Aubry-Mather sets, the sphere itself for a transitive irrational pseudo-rotation (for instance, Besicovitch's example in \cite{Besicovitch}), and Perez-Marco hedgehogs (see \cite{Perez-Marco}).

 Finally, we can improve the previous proposition when considering $\mathcal{C}^{1}$ dissipative diffeomorphisms, a class that has been extensively studied in the context of the H\'enon family and the transition to positive entropy.